Kerwood/linuxblog-xyz/src/posts/grafana-loki/README.md

 blog: true
 tags: [docker, docker-compose, loki]
 ---
-This tutorial is just a quick standard Loki config with the usual Docker Compose file.
+This is a tutorial using Docker Compose to setup Grafana with Loki and forwarding your logs from your running containers to Loki.

 Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus.
 It is designed to be very cost effective and easy to operate.
 It does not index the contents of the logs, but rather a set of labels for each log stream.